myseq/myseq.github.io/content/posts/cisa_kev_distribution/index.md

  - See more at https://myseq.blogspot.com/2022/04/kev-dashboard.html

-> Conclusion: The top 5 vendors/products info allow quickly analyze trends of KEV to better add intelligence-led prioritization to vulnerability management.
+> Key TakeAways: The top 5 vendors/products info allow quickly analyze trends of KEV to better add intelligence-led prioritization to vulnerability management.

 ## Links